varya/ds-breakfast-01-2021/index.md

 </style>

 <!--

-What we need to enjoy Styleguidist or Storybook?
-We should have our code snippets in a special format.
-It is in markdown for Styleguidist and in JavaScript for Storybook.
-With our plain HTML/CSS library we usually also have similar documentation for components but maybe in different formats.
-At Elisa, we had these snippets as comments in CSS code and there was a custom tool to parse those comments.

 Then, if we want this documentation in React-friendly format, we can just translate it with some script.
 So, these markdown files for Styleguidist or stories for Storybook can be generated automatically.
 And after that, we simply run